The Importance of Research and Writing in Interactive Exhibits

-According to the exhibit’s HOW, Interactive Design Award, these elements “help personalize the war and make sense of complex historical events.
+In receiving the HOW Interactive Design Award, HOW Magazine stated that the interactives “help personalize the war and make sense of complex historical events.
 Visitors can also watch battles unfold on two interactive video screens, which break down the intricacies of trench warfare and put each conflict in context.
 Judge Kelly Goto found the depth of immersion impressive, as well as the level of research and presentation of complex materials.”

 Hire a Museum Researcher and Writer with Interactive Exhibit Design Experience

 Call us at (301) 279-9697 or contact History Associates for a customized proposal.